innerspirit/laravel-reminders/README.md

 ```

 ## License
-This package is released under the MIT license (MIT)."# laravel-reminders"
+This package is released under the MIT license (MIT).